February 23, 2021 to February 26, 2021

-Immunology uncover the study of the immune system, it’s biological meaning and the close relationship with other organ systems.
+Immunology is a biological science studying how the immune system protects against pathogens while keeping host homeostasis.
 The goal of this course is to get closer to the fundamental pillars of Immunology.
 In particular, we are going to understand the cellular and molecular partners participating in the orchestration of an immune response.
 In addition, we are going to give an overview of the main experimental approaches that can be used to inquire how the immune system works.
 The study and comprehension of basic immunology is of fundamental relevance for biological sciences and human health.
 Understanding how the immune system works has helped to fight infectious diseases, and develop therapies for chronic diseases including cancer and obesity.

-Cells of the adaptive immune system and of the innate immune system; special focus on B lymphocytes and T lymphocytes; Interactions between antibodies and antigens; Genes encoding antibodies; Immunological memory and the mechanisms involved in recall responses; The Major Histocompatibility complex (MHC) and how it controls adaptive immune response; Immunological tolerance and how the immune system is kept under control; Immunotherapy; How to generate and produce monoclonal antibodies; Using a flow cytometer for the analysis of cells of the immune system; Immunological assays (T cell proliferation, cytotoxic T lymphocyte cell assays, Western Blotting/Immunostaining, ELISA); The Mucosal Immune System, Host microbiome interaction, Viral immunity; Neuroimmunology, Metabolism of the immune cells and The development of vaccines.
+Cells of the adaptive immune system and of the innate immune system; special focus on B lymphocytes and T lymphocytes; Interactions between antibodies and antigens; Genes encoding antibodies; Immunological memory and the mechanisms involved in recall responses; The Major Histocompatibility complex (MHC) and how it controls adaptive immune response; Immunological tolerance and how the immune system is kept under control; Immunotherapy; Using flow cytometer and microscopy for the analysis of cells of the immune system; Immunological assays (T cell proliferation, cytotoxic T lymphocyte cell assays); The Mucosal Immune System, Host microbiome interaction, Viral immunity; Neuroimmunology, Metabolism of the immune cells and The development of vaccines.

 Discounted Training Rates